0xPolygonID/tutorials/mkdocs/docs/issuer-node/issuer-node-api/claim/apis.md

 **How it Works**: The DID (the identifier string retrieved from calling the `Create Identity` endpoint) and the Claim ID, i.e.`id` (or CID) of the Verifiable Credential (retrieved from calling the `Create Claim` endpoint) are passed as path variables in the request URL.

- The following parameters are passed in the body of the request:

- - `credentialSchema`: It is a template for a Verifiable Credential that guarantees the structure of a credential.
-This way, an Issuer, a Holder, and a Verifier can reference the data in a known way.
-The request uses the https://raw.githubusercontent.com/iden3/claim-schema-vocab/main/schemas/json/KYCAgeCredential-v3.json schema.
-- `type`: the type of the credential schema sent; for this request, an example of the type  of credential can be `KYCAgeCredential` which is a credential issued based on the age of the user
-- `credentialSubject`: Contains DID (Decentralised IDentifier), i.e. `did`, which is assigned to the user, `birthday` (user's birth date), and `documentType`.
-- `expiration`: Date of Verifiable Credential expiry.
+The endpoint requires to pass the issuer `did` and the Verifiable Credential `CID` as path variables in the request URL.

 The server responds by sending the following data about the Verifiable Credential:

-- `Context`: URL pointing to the json-ld documents that define how claim-schema-vocab (here we are using schemas of the type SparseMerkleTreeProof and KYCAgeCredential)are defined.
+- `Context`: URL pointing to the JSON-LD Context of the Verifiable Credential.

-- `credentialSchema`: URL pointing to the credential schema of type json.
+- `credentialSchema`: URL pointing to the credential JSON schema.

-- `credentialStatus`: Shows credentialStatus `id` (which is the Revocation status of the credential (presence or absence of the revocation nonce value), `revocationNonce` (zero or any value), `type`(type of Proof, for example, SparseMerkleTreeProof).
+- `credentialStatus`: Shows the URL to fetch the [Revocation status](https://docs.iden3.io/getting-started/claim-revocation/) of the credential, `revocationNonce` (zero or any value), `type` (type of Proof, for example, SparseMerkleTreeProof).

 - `credentialSubject`: Contains details of the subject (to whom the credential is issued) and includes:
-    - `birthday`: subject's date of birth, DID of the Subject
-    - `documentType`
+    - Credential Fields (for example, `birthday` and `documentType` in the case of KYCAgeCredential)
     - `id`: DID of the Subject
     - `type`: Type of credential for credentialSubject (for example, KYCAgeCredential)